 One Young World is inviting youth-led initiatives, businesses or movements that are making a tangible impact on 10 selected Sustainable Development Goals, to apply for funding under the Lead2030 Challenges.
-A total of US$500,000 is divided equally among 10 SDG Challenges, each of which is supported by a Lead2030 Challenge Partner.
+Each Challenge is supported by a Lead2030 Challenge Partner.

 The 10 Lead2030 Challenges are:

 - Lead2030 Challenge for SDG Goal 2: How to end hunger by 2030?